Q: What are the benefits and drawbacks of feeding wheat bran mash to horses?

 A: Wheat bran is a by-product of the wheat milling industry whereas rice bran is a by-product of the rice milling industry.

 The main nutritional difference is rice bran contains a high amount of fat, usually 20% fat, while wheat bran contains less than 4% fat.
 Due to the high fat content, rice bran is typically fed as an energy supplement to help thin horses gain weight, or as a hair coat conditioner for show horses.
 The fat in freshly milled rice bran is very unstable, and it will become rancid quickly.
 To avoid rancidity, the rice bran intended for horses is usually stabilized through a heating process.
-Wheat bran is fed to horses as a fiber and phosphorus source.
-When mixed with water, wheat bran is considered a mash, and this is often fed to horses.
+Wheat bran is fed to horses as a fiber and phosphorus source, typically mixed with water as a mash.

 Contact your Poulin Grain Feed Specialist to test your hay quality and build a personalized diet for your horse.